-As described in section 4.F.8.a, direct supervision is defined as having the SD and resident participating in clinical practice together, wherein both the SD and the resident are on the clinic floor, interactively and concurrently managing cases.
-The SD need not personally examine each patient seen by the resident, but must review the case with the resident, and must remain physically available on-site for face-to-face consultation with the resident throughout the day.
+As described in section 4.D.8.a, direct supervision is defined as having the SD or SSSD and resident participating in clinical practice together, wherein both the SD or SSSD and the resident are on the clinic floor, interactively and concurrently managing cases.
+The SD or SSSD need not personally examine each patient seen by the resident, but must review the case with the resident, and must remain physically available on-site for face-to-face consultation with the resident throughout the day.